-Matt Shackleton, (Executive Chairman, member of the Audit Committee) appointed 23 July 2014
+MATT SHACKLETON, (Executive Chairman, member of the Audit Committee)

 Mr Shackleton is a Chartered Accountant with over 20 years' experience in senior management and board roles.
 Previously the Managing Director of ASX listed Western Australian gold developer Mount Magnet South NL, Mr Shackleton was a founding director of ASX listed and West African gold and bauxite explorer Canyon Resources Limited.
-He has also held senior roles with Bannerman Resources Limited, a uranium developer, Skywest Airlines, iiNet Limited and DRCM Global Investors in London.
-Mr Shackleton holds an MBA from The University of Western Australia, and is a Fellow of the ICAA.
+He has also held senior roles with Bannerman Resources Limited, a uranium developer, Skywest Airlines, iNet Limited and DRCM Global Investors in London.
+Mr Shackleton holds an MBA from The University of Western Australia, and is a Fellow of The Institute of Chartered Accountants, Australia and New Zealand and a Member of the Australian Institute of Company Directors.